kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 Converting numbers to strings
 -----------------------------

 The arithmetic we know is useless if we can not employ it to perform something in a program.
 Let us start by printing a number to the user.
-As we know, a number can not immediately be displayed to the user.
+However, a number can not immediately be displayed to the user.
 If we try to print a number, we will get an error message back.
 It will look something like this:

-    Prelude> putStrLn 17
+<pre>Prelude&gt; putStrLn 17

-    <interactive>:2:10:
+&lt;interactive&gt;:2:10:
     No instance for (Num String)
       arising from the literal `17'
-    ...
+    ...</pre>
 <div class="label">The error message that ensues when we try to print a number</div>

 This is because `putStrLn` expects a *string*, but we're handing it a number.
 We need a way to turn the number into a string, and luckily, Haskell comes with a function to do precisely that.
 The function `show` converts the number `53` to the string `"53"`.
 Stay in the interpreter with me for just a minute more, and we will take `show` for a spin.